liserman/handcodeR/README.md

-rely on hand coded annotations of texts either as unit of analysis in itself, or as training and test samples for supervised machine learning tools to classify text data. handcodeR offers a Shiny-App that can be run within R to annotate individual texts one by one in up to three different variables.
+rely on hand coded annotations of texts either as unit of analysis in itself, or as training and test samples for supervised machine learning tools to classify text data. handcodeR offers a Shiny-App that can be run within R to annotate individual texts one by one in up to six different variables.
 To do so, the package uses the function `handcode()`:

 - `handcode()` opens a Shiny-App which allows for hand-coding strings of text into pre-defined categories.
-You can code between one and three variables at a time.
+You can code between one and six variables at a time.
 It returns a data frame with your coded annotations.